-All Van Allen Probes related data can be used to generate either spectrograms of line plots, depending on the type of data.
-This includes level 2 (L2), level 3 (L3), level 4 (L4) and also Space Weather data.
-The page main user interface is in the image below:
+All Van Allen Probes related data can be used to generate either spectrograms or line plots, depending on the type of data.
+This includes level 2 (L2), level 3 (L3), level 4 (L4), and Space Weather data.
+The page main user interface is shown in Figure 24.

 Users can select the end of the time interval and its extent back in time.
-The “Customize” button allows the addition/deletion of plots and also their customization:
+The “Customize” button allows the addition/deletion of plots and also their customization as shown in figures :